We Need Stronger Supports for the Families of Survivors with Complex PTSD

 Symptoms of complex trauma can include:

-- Difficulties controlling emotions (self-regulation)
+- Difficulties in controlling emotions (self-regulation)

 - Periods of losing concentration or shutting down (dissociation)